Lifecycle Manager Resources

 • The names of the imported instances are unique to the Resource Model (not counting deleted instances).

-To import instances into a model, navigate to the model’s Instances tab, then click the Import icon button to the right of the “New Instance” button.
+To import instances into a model, navigate to the model’s Instances tab, then click the Import Import Icon icon button to the right of the “+ New Instance” button.

 Figure 9: Import

 The Import Instances dialog will appear.
 Users can browse and select one or multiple exported instance JSON files to import.
-After selecting the file, click the Import button at the bottom-left corner of the dialog.
+After selecting the file, click the Import Import Icon button at the bottom-left corner of the dialog.

-Figure 10: Import Files
+Figure 10: Import Instances

 Each instance will be validated individually and a notification toast will alert the user to the result of the import operation (Figure 11).